abaisero/gym-gridverse/docs/guides/reward_functions.rst

 second example in this guide);  but regardless of difficulty, anything is possible!

-We can go one step further and generalize :ref:`static_reward` such that different reward values can be used without having to manually edit the code each time.
+We can go one step further and generalize the static reward function such that different reward values can be used without having to manually edit the code each time.
 We do this by adding appropriate arguments to the function signature, and then using :py:func:`functools.partial` with values which might